MA in Social Enterprise

-- 39-42 credit hours of approved graduate credit work with a cumulative grade point average of 3.0, including a minimum of 12-15 hours in the core, 3-6 hours in economics, 12 credit hours in a concentration selected from offerings in SIS or other teaching units of the university, 6 credit hours in methods, 3 elective credit hours, and 3 credit hours of supervised practicum and capstone project.
+- 39-42 credit hours of approved graduate coursework with a cumulative grade point average of 3.00, including a minimum of 12 hours in the core, 3-6 hours in economics, 12 credit hours in a concentration, 6 credit hours in methods, 3 elective credit hours, and 3 credit hours in capstone experience

 - Proficiency in a modern foreign language: Research competence in English and another language relevant to the student's career objectives must be certified